yethu123/Web-Security-Basic/README.md

 XSS
 --
- 1. Cookies can be stole.
+ 1. Cookies can be stolen.
  2. Java script execution
  3. Advanced handler like
  4. Obfuscation